TABLE OF CONTENTS

 This was one of the dishes he had learned from the tribals.
 Probably the best, fried kebabs we had ever tasted till date!
 Whether you’re looking for a gastronomical lunch or a light dinner, you’ll find something to satisfy your cravings at any time of day.

 Post lunch, we explored the resort in and out.
 The property is spread across 3 acres.
-It has 13 beautifully designed cottages, a swimming pool, an activity area and bonfire for chilly nights.
-We were also happy to know that Raindrops is a pet-friendly resort.
+It has 13 beautifully designed cottages, a swimming pool, an activity area, and a bonfire for chilly nights.
+We were also happy to know that Raindrops Resort Wayanad is a pet-friendly resort.
 This is such a relief for pet owners as they now have a resort where they can bring their pooches.
 We immediately knew that this would be our place to go the next time our pets are in Bangalore.

 By evening Vidur and I decided to take a bicycle ride through the paddy field for the sunset.
 As we sat in the field, watching people go back to their homes, we witnessed one of the most beautiful sunsets!
 The horizon was clear and you could see the sky changing its colors from blue to orange.
 The sky sounded busy as hundreds of birds flew home, the little ones following their parents into the horizon.

 It was now time for a steaming hot cup of coffee.
-As we sat on the dining table waiting for the coffee to come, we are introduced to Madhu’s cousin.
+As we sat at the dining table waiting for the coffee to come, we are introduced to Madhu’s cousin.
 Our evening got quite interesting as Madhu’s cousin told us interesting facts from Wayanad’s history.
 It was soon time for dinner.
 And it was a traditional Kerala meal!
 Hot and crispy Kerela parothas with traditional chicken gravy which I will never forget in this lifetime.
 I haven’t tasted something so yummy and delicious in a long time.
 Apart from the yummy lunch, we had earlier.

 Breakfast the next day was even more traditional.
 We tried chickpeas curry known as Kudle curry and Puttu which is a traditional Kerela dish made of rice flour.
-We were all set to head back but we knew we were coming back to Raindrops very soon.
+We were all set to head back but we knew we were coming back to Raindrops Resort Wayanad very soon.
 If not for anything then surely for the awesome food we had!
 And as luck would have it, we traveled to Kerala for work the next week and dropped into their restaurant for the chicken kebabs, parotta, and chicken curry!
 Just can’t get enough of their food.